agunechemba/agunechemba.github.io/_posts/2025-05-25-project-portable file-sharing device.md

 ## 📁 Introduction

-This project is my original idea — a **Portable File-Sharing Device** that turns your Raspberry Pi into a Wi-Fi hotspot and local web server, capable of serving files directly from a USB flash drive.
+A **Portable File-Sharing Device** that turns your Raspberry Pi into a Wi-Fi hotspot and local web server, capable of serving files directly from a USB flash drive.
 The goal is simple: **no internet needed** — just power it up, connect to the hotspot, and access your files via a browser at `http://192.168.4.1`.

 The device uses a **USB flash drive as external storage**, so all files you see and download through the browser are stored **outside the Raspberry Pi**, keeping things clean and easily swappable.